-The weighted average amortization periods for customer relationships and non-compete agreements are five years and four years, respectively.
-Total amortization expense for the years ended December 31, 2012, 2011, and 2010 was approximately \$7.8 million, \$6.3 million, and \$4.0 million, respectively.
+The weighted average amortization periods for customer relationships and non-compete agreements are five years.
+Total amortization expense for the years ended December 31, 2013, 2012, and 2011 was approximately \$8.0 million, \$7.8 million, and \$6.3 million, respectively.